cathyleee/Swimming-Fish/README.md

 # Swimming-Fish
-A Python program that draws an aquarium with swimming fish, based on a number entered by the user.
+A Python program that draws an aquarium with swimming fish based on a number entered by the user.